silx-kit/silx/doc/source/install.rst

 Installing Python
 +++++++++++++++++

 Download and install Python from `python.org <https://www.python.org/downloads/>`_.

-We recommend you to install the 64bits version of Python as the 32bits version is limited to 2 GB of memory.
+We recommend that you install the 64bits version of Python, which is not the default version suggested on the Python website.
+The 32bits version is limited to 2 GB of memory, and also we don't provide a silx wheel for it.
+This means that you would have to install silx from its sources, which requires you to install a C compiler first.

 We also encourage you to use Python 3.5 or newer.

 Configure Python as explained on `docs.python.org